ninjamida/ifs-jacker/Readme.txt

 The connector used for the IFSes is a four-pin Microfit 3.0.
 If you are using third-party cables, ensure that the pins connect as expected - while the voltage / GND seem to be consistent across brands (at least between Flashforge and Bambu), the data lines may be inverted on some cables.
 This can be handled simply by crossing the A / B lines where they connect to the RS485 converter.
+If you are mounting one IFS on each side of your AD5X, I strongly recommend getting or making a longer cable (75cm to 1m) for the IFS on the left side.